LanderVM/Discord-MusicBot/README.md

 ### 1. Download/Clone the Project

-- Download or clone this project to your local machine.
+- [⬇️Download](https://github.com/LanderVM/Discord-MusicBot/archive/refs/heads/v5.zip) or clone this project to your machine.

 ### 2. Create a Bot in the Discord Developer Portal